 A company's performance is synonymous with its employees'.
-Industry giants have witnessed their profits grow annually as they invested more into boosting their employee performance and productivity.
+Industry giants have witnessed their profits grow annually as they invested more into boosting their employee performance management processes and productivity.
 Facebook's per-employee profits, based on last year's profit of $16 billion divided by their number of employees, made $634,694 per employee.
 Another example is Apple who made $48.3 billion last year, and had an average per-employee earning of $393,097.
 Microsoft raked in $21.2 billion in 2018, which comes out to $171,000 per employee.

 In the wake of the average employee turnover rate increasing, companies are looking for ways they can boost employee engagement.
 According to a 2019 Bureau of Labor Statistics (BLS) report, the annual average turnover rate in the U.S. is 44.3%.
 This increased amount of turnover in companies costs around $82,580 roughly 20 employees leave a company.

-Every company recognizes the need for a skilled workforce, but that doesn’t mean they always invest the necessary resources into building one.
+Every company recognizes the need for a skilled workforce, but that doesn’t mean they always invest the necessary resources , like an LMS, into building one.
 Beyond the initial training to prepare an employee for a position, many employers don’t offer training opportunities.
 In 1995, the average employee only received 11 hours of training per year as opposed to the average worker receiving 2.5 weeks of training in 1979.
 As of 2011, only 1 in 5 workers report receiving on the job training at all.
 Of this number, many aren’t receiving effective training.